AstarNetwork/astar-docs/docs/learn/zkEVM/index.md

 - Both public and private RPC endpoints have been shut down, preventing any further transaction submissions.

-If you have any outstanding concerns or require assistance, please reach out through ou [Discord](https://discord.com/invite/astarnetwork).
+If you have any outstanding concerns or require assistance, please reach out through our [Discord](https://discord.com/invite/astarnetwork).

 For more details, see the official announcement on the [Astar Forum](https://forum.astar.network/t/astar-zkevm-sunsetting-migration-plan/7780).